 A recent study has shown that people may develop lingering heart problems after recovery from the coronavirus, which could be especially troubling for athletes.

-The study looked at 100 people who had been diagnosed with COVID-19 and revealed that 80 per cent of the group had developed a serious heart problem that lingered for months post-recovery, forcing experts to warn against any exercise or strenuous activity for patients recovering from the coronavirus.
+The study looked at 100 people who had been diagnosed with COVID-19 and revealed that 80 per cent of the group had developed a serious heart problem that lingered for months post-recovery, forcing or strenuous activity for patients recovering from the coronavirus.

 The virus causes an inflammation of the heart muscle, and the main concern is that as patients are recovering from COVID-19, participation in strenuous physical activity could lead to cardiac events, namely arrhythmias or abnormal electrical events, which could lead to sudden death.